-We are what environmental justice looks like - Farmville
+COLUMN — We are what environmental justice looks like - Farmville

 Another implicit claim Mr. Cifor makes in the article is that we are “Johnny Come Lately” in the fight, when in fact, we were represented and vocal opponents of the landfill at every one of the 2018 hearings before the Planning Commission and the Board of Supervisors.
 From our observation, we were among the majority of persons and organizations opposing the landfill, but the Board of Supervisors ignored our opposition.

-Mr. Cifor is deliberately trying to mischaracterize and hijack our message of protecting and preserving a historic Black community, already decaying because of racism, poverty, health disparities, and economic downturns for Black farmers in the county.
+Mr. Cifor is deliberately trying to mischaracterize and hijack our message of protecting and preserving a historic Black community, already decaying because of racism, poverty, health disparities and economic downturns for Black farmers in the county.
 We can only conclude our positive narrative is a thorn in his side.

 We are the inheritors of a rich legacy of “builders,” both of structures and community, and we intend to “rebuild” our community as a monument to our ancestors and a beacon of hope and possibilities to our young, and we will fight tooth and nail to keep the physical and cultural landscape of the Pine Grove community alive.
-We are forward-thinking, creative, and always seeking partnerships in building community.
-We are for what is good, what will prosper, and what will build up our community for future generations.
+We are forward-thinking, creative and always seeking partnerships in building community.
+We are for what is good, what will prosper and what will build up our community for future generations.

 We are for helping Cumberland County regenerate itself.